 Suppose the Wi-Fi included inside the camera isn’t sufficient for your needs.

-In that case, there’s also the UT-1 Communications Unit, which lets you upload images straight to a computer or an FTP server using Ethernet (or wirelessly, if you buy the adapter).
+There’s also the UT-1 Communications Unit, which lets you upload images straight to a computer or an FTP server using Ethernet (or wirelessly if you buy the adapter).

 Other camera features: